MCT-master/mct-master.github.io/_posts/2020-11-03-pedropl-caminolamentos.md

 It could be difficult at the beginning to think in this way, but it is important to know the basis of the platform that is being used and explore the tools that it provides in order to build interesting applications.

 I tried to implement these plugins as general-purpose components for a performance.
 Despite they have particular elements, I think they are useful for several compositions.
-In the case of the synthesizer, various type of waves can be used and shaped in a smooth or harsh way, or even deformed it completely by the FM modulation feature.
+In the case of the synthesizer, various type of waves can be used and shaped in a smooth or harsh way, or even deformed it completely by the frequency modulation feature.
 The effect also can be regulated according to the needs of the musician, both can be easily modified for live performance or a recording session.

 ## Get the Plugins